kuzzleio/documentation/src/sdk-reference/js/6/auth/create-my-credentials/index.md

 layout: sdk.html.hbs
 algolia: true
 title: createMyCredentials
-description: Create the current user's credentials for the specified `<strategy>`.
+description: Create the current user's credentials for the specified strategy.
 ---

 # createMyCredentials

-Creates new credentials for the specified `<strategy>` for the current user.
+Creates new credentials for the specified strategy for the current user.

 ## Arguments